-Traces of the Knights are visible all over the capital of Malta.
-For instance, their legacy can be seen from the city walls at Upper Barrakka Gardens, where I had a magnificent view over the Three Cities and Fort St. Angelo where the Knights lived before the siege.
+Traces of the Knights of St. John are visible all over the capital of Malta, the baroque fortified city they created.
+I stand upon the city wall at Upper Barrakka Gardens, looking down at Fort St. Angelo where the Knights lived before the great siege of 1565.

 Valletta was one of the first European cities to be designed on a grid system, since it was constructed instead of naturally evolved over time.
-It’s very easy to navigate the grid and soon I stood outside the Palace of the Grand Master.
+It’s easy to navigate the grid and soon I stood outside the Palace of the Grand Master.

 Comments